octokit/webhooks.js/README.md

 It throws an error if the event name is not valid, or '\*' or 'error' is passed.

 The second parameter is an optional options object that can be used to customize the behavior of the validation.
-You can set a `onUnknownEventName` property to `warn` to log a warning instead of throwing an error, and a `log` property to provide a custom logger object, which should have a `warn` method.
+You can set a `onUnknownEventName` property to `"warn"` to log a warning instead of throwing an error, and a `log` property to provide a custom logger object, which should have a `"warn"` method.
+You can also set `onUnknownEventName` to `"ignore"` to disable logging or throwing an error for unknown event names.

 ```ts
 import { validateEventName } from "@octokit/webhooks";